SAAS Service Agreement

 5. TERM AND TERMINATION

 5.2.
 Termination.
 In addition to any other remedies it may have, either party may also terminate this Agreement upon thirty (30) days’ notice (or without notice in the case of nonpayment), if the other party materially breaches any of the terms or conditions of this Agreement.
 Customer will pay in full for the Services up to and including the last day on which the Services are provided.
-Upon any termination, Company will make all Customer Data available to Customer for electronic retrieval for a period of thirty (30) days, but thereafter Company may, but is not obligated to, delete stored Customer Data.
+Upon any termination or expiration of the Term, Company will make all Customer Data and related Education Records available to Customer for electronic retrieval for a period of thirty (30) days, and thereafter Company will securely delete Customer Data and related Education Records.
 All sections of this Agreement which by their nature should survive termination will survive termination, including, without limitation, accrued rights to payment, confidentiality obligations, warranty disclaimers, and limitations of liability.

 6. WARRANTY AND DISCLAIMER

 7.1.
 Customer Indemnity.
-Customer hereby agrees to indemnify and hold harmless Company against any damages, losses, liabilities, settlements and expenses (including without limitation costs and attorneys’ fees) in connection with any claim or action that arises from an alleged violation of Sections 1 and 2 or otherwise from Customer’s use of Services.
-Notwithstanding the foregoing, in no event will Customer’s liability arising out of or related to this Agreement, whether arising out of or related to breach of contract, tort (including negligence), or otherwise, exceed $26,500.
+Customer hereby agrees to indemnify and hold harmless Company against any damages, losses, costs, liabilities, settlements and expenses (including without limitation costs and attorneys’ fees) in connection with any claim or action (directly or indirectly) that arises from an alleged or actual violation of Sections 1, 2 and 3 or otherwise from Customer’s use of Services.
 Although Company has no obligation to monitor Customer’s use of the Services, Company may do so and may prohibit any use of the Services it believes may be (or alleged to be) in violation of the terms of this Agreement.

 7.3 Indemnification Procedure.
 Each party shall promptly notify the other party in writing of any action or claim for which such party believes it is entitled to be indemnified pursuant to Section 7.1 or Section 7.2, as the case may be.
-The party seeking indemnification (the "Indemnitee") shall cooperate with the other party (the "Indemnitor") at the Indemnitor's sole cost and expense.
-The Indemnitor shall promptly assume control of the defense and shall employ counsel of its choice to handle and defend the same, at the Indemnitor's sole cost and expense.
-The Indemnitee may participate in and observe the proceedings at its own cost and expense with counsel of its own choosing.
-The Indemnitor shall not settle any action or claim on any terms or in any manner that adversely affects the rights of any Indemnitee without the Indemnitee's prior written consent, which shall not be unreasonably withheld or delayed.
-If the Indemnitor fails or refuses to assume control of the defense of such action or claim, the Indemnitee shall have the right, but no obligation, to defend against such action or claim, including settling such action or claim after giving notice to the Indemnitor, in each case in such manner and on such terms as the Indemnitee may deem appropriate.
-The Indemnitee's failure to perform any obligations under this Section 7.3 will not relieve the Indemnitor of its obligations under this Section 7.3, except to the extent that the Indemnitor can demonstrate that it has been materially prejudiced as a result of such failure.
+The party seeking indemnification (the “Indemnitee“) shall cooperate with the other party (the “Indemnitor“) at the Indemnitor’s sole cost and expense.
+The Indemnitor shall promptly assume control of the defense and shall in its discretion, employ counsel of its choice to handle and defend the same, at the Indemnitor’s sole cost and expense.
+The Indemnitee may participate in and observe the proceedings at its own cost and expense with counsel of its own choosing and cost.
+The Indemnitor shall not settle any action or claim on any terms or in any manner that adversely affects the rights of any Indemnitee without the Indemnitee’s prior written consent, which shall not be unreasonably withheld or delayed.
+If the Indemnitor fails or refuses to assume control of the defense of such action or claim, the Indemnitee shall have the right, but no obligation, to defend against such action or claim, including settling such action or claim after giving notice to the Indemnitor, in each case in such manner and on such terms as the Indemnitee may deem appropriate and all such costs and expense incurred therewith, shall be borne by the Indemnitor.
+The Indemnitee’s failure to perform any obligations under this Section 7.3 will not relieve the Indemnitor of its obligations under this Section 7.3, except to the extent that the Indemnitor can demonstrate that it has been materially prejudiced as a result of such failure.

 8. LIMITATION OF LIABILITY

-NOTWITHSTANDING ANYTHING TO THE CONTRARY, EXCEPT FOR BODILY INJURY OF A PERSON, COMPANY AND ITS SUPPLIERS (INCLUDING BUT NOT LIMITED TO ALL EQUIPMENT AND TECHNOLOGY SUPPLIERS), OFFICERS, AFFILIATES, REPRESENTATIVES, CONTRACTORS AND EMPLOYEES SHALL NOT BE RESPONSIBLE OR LIABLE WITH RESPECT TO ANY SUBJECT MATTER OF THIS AGREEMENT OR TERMS AND CONDITIONS RELATED THERETO UNDER ANY CONTRACT, NEGLIGENCE, STRICT LIABILITY OR OTHER THEORY: (A) FOR ERROR OR INTERRUPTION OF USE OR FOR LOSS OR INACCURACY OR CORRUPTION OF DATA OR COST OF PROCUREMENT OF SUBSTITUTE GOODS, SERVICES OR TECHNOLOGY OR LOSS OF BUSINESS; (B) FOR ANY INDIRECT, EXEMPLARY, INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES; (C) FOR ANY MATTER BEYOND COMPANY’S REASONABLE CONTROL; OR (D) FOR ANY AMOUNTS THAT, TOGETHER WITH AMOUNTS ASSOCIATED WITH ALL OTHER CLAIMS, EXCEED THE FEES PAID BY CUSTOMER TO COMPANY FOR THE SERVICES UNDER THIS AGREEMENT IN THE 12 MONTHS PRIOR TO THE ACT THAT GAVE RISE TO THE LIABILITY, IN EACH CASE, WHETHER OR NOT COMPANY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+NOTWITHSTANDING ANYTHING TO THE CONTRARY AND TO THE EXTENT PERMITTED BY LAW, EXCEPT FOR BODILY INJURY OF A PERSON, COMPANY AND ITS SUPPLIERS (INCLUDING BUT NOT LIMITED TO ALL EQUIPMENT AND TECHNOLOGY SUPPLIERS), OFFICERS, AFFILIATES, REPRESENTATIVES, CONTRACTORS AND EMPLOYEES, THE COMPANY SHALL BE RESPONSIBLE OR LIABLE WITH RESPECT TO ANY SUBJECT MATTER OF THIS AGREEMENT OR TERMS AND CONDITIONS DIRECTLY OR INDIRECTLY RELATED THERETO UNDER ANY CONTRACT, NEGLIGENCE, STRICT LIABILITY, LAW OR OTHER THEORY: (A) FOR ERROR OR INTERRUPTION OF USE OR FOR LOSS OR INACCURACY OR CORRUPTION OF DATA OR COST OF PROCUREMENT OF SUBSTITUTE GOODS, SERVICES OR TECHNOLOGY OR LOSS OF BUSINESS; (B) FOR ANY INDIRECT, EXEMPLARY, INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES; (C) FOR ANY MATTER BEYOND COMPANY’S REASONABLE CONTROL; OR (D) FOR ANY AMOUNTS THAT, TOGETHER WITH AMOUNTS ASSOCIATED WITH ALL OTHER CLAIMS, EXCEED THE VALUE OF THREE MONTHS OF FEES PAID BY CUSTOMER TO COMPANY FOR THE SERVICES UNDER THIS AGREEMENT DURING THE 12 MONTHS PRIOR TO THE ACT THAT GAVE RISE TO THE LIABILITY, IN EACH CASE, WHETHER OR NOT COMPANY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 9. DISPUTE RESOLUTION